JMiester5M/DonorConnect/README.md

    🎉 Open [http://localhost:3000](http://localhost:3000) and start coding!

 ### 🔑 Test Login Credentials

 After seeding, log in with these credentials to explore the existing data:

 - **Email:** `admin@hopefoundation.org`
 - **Password:** `password123`
+- **Email:** `instructor@example.com` (for INSTRUCTOR role)
+## 🧑‍💻 Key Features

+- **Role-based Navigation:** Only INSTRUCTOR users see Evidence and Reflection pages in the navigation and can access them.
+- **Wireframe Download:** On the Evidence page, INSTRUCTORs can download the project wireframe PNG from the Direct Links section.
+- **Modern UI:** Responsive, professional design using Tailwind CSS and shadcn/ui components.
+- **Session-aware Navigation:** User info and logout button display consistently across all pages.
+## 📥 Wireframe Download

+To download the project wireframe (INSTRUCTOR only):

+1. Log in as an INSTRUCTOR.
+2. Go to the Evidence page via the navigation bar.
+3. In the Direct Links section, click the Download button next to "Wireframe".
+4. The PNG file will download from the public directory.

+> If you want to update the wireframe, replace the PNG file in the `public/` folder.
+## 📝 Reflection & Evidence Pages

+- **Evidence Page:** Shows project artifacts, links, and downloadable wireframe.
+Only visible to INSTRUCTORs.
+- **Reflection Page:** Summarizes learning, challenges, and AI usage.
+Only visible to INSTRUCTORs.

 > **💡 Tip**: Use `npx prisma studio` to explore the database visually while developing.